motif_significance

 where \(N_i\) is the number of times motif i found, and \(N^s_i\) is the count of the same motif but on a shuffled network.
 It measures how many standard deviations is each motif count, in respect to an ensemble of randomly shuffled graphs with the same degree sequence.

-The z-scores values are not normalized.
+The z-score values are not normalized.

 References